top of page

 More About Somatics In Therapy

-How are you influencing your relationship with your embodied attitudes?
+How are you influencing your self and your intimate relationship with your embodied attitudes?

 These attitudes have origins somewhere in your earlier life.